-The 2024 projected capital expenditures are approximately \$764 million, inclusive of AFUDC and excluding customer CIAC, and are necessary to provide service, public and employee safety, and reliability of supply of natural gas to the Corporation's customer base.
+The 2024 projected capital expenditures are approximately \$990 million, inclusive of AFUDC and customer CIAC, and are necessary to provide service, public and employee safety, and reliability of supply of natural gas to the Corporation's customer base.
 In addition to the rate base amounts approved in annual regulatory decisions, multi-year projects under construction earn a regulated return.
 The 2024 projected capital expenditures are dependent on timing of spending on multi-year capital projects, based in part on the timing of any remaining regulatory and permitting approvals required for certain projects.
-Included in the 2024 projected capital expenditures is approximately \$250 million expected to be spent by FEI during 2024 on the EGP Project.
-FEI started initial construction activities on the EGP Project in September 2023, which were funded through contributions received from Woodfibre LNG as part of an agreement which stipulates that FEI's funding commencement date begins January 1, 2024, up to an amount of \$400 million before contributions from Woodfibre LNG begin again.
 The 2023 annual capital expenditures were \$589 million, inclusive of AFUDC and excluding CIAC.

+Included in the 2024 projected capital expenditures is approximately \$379 million expected to be spent by FEI during 2024 on the EGP Project.
+FEI started initial construction activities on the EGP Project in September 2023, which were funded through contributions received from Woodfibre LNG as part of an agreement which stipulates that FEI's funding commencement date begins January 1, 2024, up to an amount of \$400 million, before Woodfibre LNG begins funding capital construction costs again.

-Included in these 2024 projected capital expenditures are more significant projects, including the Inland Gas Upgrade ("IGU") Project, Advanced Metering Infrastructure ("AMI") Project, Transmission Integrity Management Capabilities ("TIMC") Project, Tilbury Phase 1B Expansion Project, EGP Project, and Other Capital Projects, which were described in the MD&A for the year ended December 31, 2023.
+Also included in these 2024 projected capital expenditures are more significant projects, including the Inland Gas Upgrade ("IGU") Project, Advanced Metering Infrastructure ("AMI") Project, Transmission Integrity Management Capabilities ("TIMC") Project, Tilbury Phase 1B Expansion Project, EGP Project, and Other Capital Projects, which were described in the MD&A for the year ended December 31, 2023.